JorelAli/CommandAPI/examples/bukkit/automated-tests/README.md

 # Automated tests (unshaded)

 A simple example showcasing testing CommandAPI commands with [MockBukkit](https://github.com/MockBukkit/MockBukkit).
-For more information on the utility provided by the CommandAPI's testing framework, check the documentation [here](TODO).
+For more information on the utility provided by the CommandAPI's testing framework, check the documentation [here](https://commandapi-live-docs.jorel.dev/test_intro.html).

-[//]: # (TODO: Write documentation and add link here)

 Key points: